 When selecting Medicare Advantage (also known as ‘Part C’) plans you will likely come across the term’s HMO (Health Maintenance Organization) and PPO (Preferred Provider Organization).
 If you have received coverage through your employer previously, you’ve probably already have come across these terms before.

 HMO and PPO health insurance are the most popular types of Medicare Advantage plans.
 Others may include: Private Fee-for-service (PFFS); Point of Sale (POS) or Medicare Savings Accounts (MSAs), however, we will focus on HMOs and PPOs in this article.

 HMO or PPO insurance

 HMO and PPO refer to different ways of receiving your health care services.
 Both types of plans are delivered by private insurance companies that contract with the government to deliver you Medicare and the same insurance company may often provide both HMO and PPO options in your area.

 Both HMO plans & PPO plans are required to provide at least the same coverage as Medicare Part A (Hospital Insurance) and Part B (Medical Insurance) that you would otherwise receive under Original Medicare.
 These plans usually also include benefits that are not covered by Original Medicare such as prescription drug coverage and extra benefits like dental, vision, and hearing.

 HMO (Health Maintenance Organization)

-According to the Kaiser Family Foundation, HMO plans make up around 59 percent of all available Medicare Advantage plans.
-Remember that medicare advantage plans are PPO and HMO plans.
+HMO plans make up around 58 percent of all available Medicare Advantage plans.

 HMO enrollees must generally use doctors and hospitals within a plan’s specific network to receive their covered services.
 In addition: